 My grandfather said the bow is the wise man's weapon.
 You can defend your city without opening its gates.
 Grandfather said the day I could pull the string on his bow, it would be mine.

-Anders: What is it with your archers and your grandfathers' bows?
+What is it with your archers and your grandfathers' bows?
 Do none of you get along with your fathers?
+Sebastian: What is he talking about?